Furthering the art of literature and culture

 Patience Agbabi toured her thrilling fourth and final book of the Leap Cycle series, The Past Master, during 2024 as part of a ten venue tour funded by Arts Council England.
 Take a look at The Leap Cycle blog.
 She also discussed her acclaimed poem Eat Me at a number of events and in schools and you can read the poem and explore its themes here.

 Grace Nichols read at a number of events, building on her reputation as a powerful reader of her work and a poet who weaves stories that capture generations of readers.
-She was a recipient of the prestigious Queen’s Gold Medal for Poetry in 2021 and her poems are studied on the GCSE Curriculum which means that 1000’s of students grow up with her writing.
+A recipient of the prestigious Queen’s Gold Medal for Poetry in 2021, her poems are studied on the GCSE Curriculum which means that 1000’s of students grow up with her writing.
 Her latest book is Passport To Here and There (Bloodaxe), retracing memories from the coast of Guyana to life in Sussex.
+We will be collaborating with Grace to launch her next poetry collection in 2026, more details in the coming months.

 Follow that Word by author John Agard is a celebration of imagination and the diversity of language.